H.S. King

 He progressed to be the Under Secretary for the Department of Mines from July 1899 and held this position until he moved to the dual position of Under Secretary for Mines and Surveyor General in 1918.
 Two years later the positions were separated and King retained the office of Surveyor General until he retired in 1922.

 In 1926, with Alf Canning he went to the small mining town of Lawlers to survey pastoral leases in the area.
 They later surveyed around Wiluna, Meekatharra and the Gascoyne.
-They surveyed sandalwood reserves near the transcontinental railway.
+They surveyed sandalwood reserves near the Trans Australia Railway.

 He was considered a good administrator and he was well connected.
 His appointment to the position of Under Secretary for Mines occurred during the boom period on the Eastern Goldfields.
 King did much to efficiently re-organise the Mines Department and was responsible for framing the Mining Act of 1904.
 His services in connection with this development of the Mining Act were responsible for his appointment by the Commonwealth Government to perform a similar service in New Guinea